teamgantt/react-auto-translate/README.md

 ### `CacheProvider`
  - Fully customizable handler to store the translated text.
 You can also use this to override and initialize the translations for your app.
+ - If not provided, it will ping Google for the translation every time the component is rendered.
  - Must be an object that conforms to the following type.
  ```ts
 type CacheProvider = {